 Well, Portugal offers precisely what every retiree is looking for.
 Amazing beaches, friendly locals, excellent cuisine, and that old world charm mixed with the modern amenities of Western Europe.
 Plus, life in Portugal is slow and breezy, which is simply excellent for retirement.

-Moreover, when expats chose to retire in Portugal, they often flood to The Algarve.
-This coastal line in Portugal is called “The Golden Coast.”
+When expats chose to retire in Portugal, they often flood to The Algarve.
+This coastline in Portugal is called “The Golden Coast.”
 Both CNN and Forbes published articles in 2020, praising The Algarve as the ideal location for retirement.
-Additionally, Portugal is the winner of the 2020 Annual Global Retirement Index.
+Portugal was also the recent winner of the 2020 Annual Global Retirement Index.

 What About The Cost of Living in Portugal?